libesmtp/libESMTP/docs/download.md

 ## Static Analyser

 It's not obvious how to use `scan-build` with meson and ninja when the binary does not have the default name.
-It truns out the `SCANBUILD` environment variable must be set to the *absolute* pathname of the binary.
+It also turns out the `SCANBUILD` environment variable must be set to the *absolute* pathname of the binary.

 To build with the clang static analyser, assuming the scan-build binary is